mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 ## Test instructions

-The backend includes both unit tests (requiring no additional containers) and integration tests (currently requiring a live Ray instance in the same network where the application and tests are running, and test LocalStack containers also in the same configuration).
+The backend includes both unit tests (requiring no additional containers) and integration tests (currently requiring a live Ray instance in the same network where the application and tests are running).

 The backend needs to retrieve the location of the database used in tests via the `SQLALCHEMY_DATABASE_URL` enviroment variable.
 For simplicity, SQLite is used inside the test container.
 To run the tests, please use: